 Salary packaged contributions to Superannuation are exempt from FBT under current legislation.
 It is important to note that salary packaged superannuation contributions are counted for superannuation contribution caps and various income tests applied by the ATO.
 Further information is available from the ATO website and from the CSU salary packaging guidelines

-Salary packaging is by payroll deduction.
-Visit the Superannuation page for more details.
+Salary packaging is by payroll deduction on completion of the Superannuation Packaging Form.

 The cost of the CSU corporate uniform can be salary packaged.
 Visit the Corporate Uniform page for more information.